 I was diagnosed with cancer in January 2014 and it’s been quite a journey, after finally hearing those words “your in remission” I decided to set up this blog in July 15′ as I wanted to share my whole story with cancer but I just couldn’t remember half the things I wanted to and I was getting VERY frustrated with myself, I blame it on the ‘chemo brain’.
 I think I got up to chemo 4 when I decided I couldn’t write about it anymore, it was just too hard.
 So I then took a break from blogging.
 It has taken me quite a while to back into writing and I didn’t mean to take this long but I’ve had quite a few things going on and this just kept getting pushed back.

-From now I’m going to be blogging about life after cancer, my life in general and I’m also hoping to raise awareness for the charities I’m most passionate about.
+From now on, I’m going to be writing about life after cancer, my life in general and just the things I‘m passionate about.

 Since finishing treatment I’ve had so many opportunities which I am so grateful for and if it wasn’t for cancer those wouldn’t have happened, so as funny as it sounds thanks cancer.